Prateek2809/WearableComputing/run_analysis.md

 ========================================================

 This is th markdown version of the `run_analysis.R` script.
-It's here for convenience - it may be easier to look at this to get a feel for what's invovled in this project than to read and run the script right away.
+It's here for convenience - it may be easier to look at this to get a feel for what's involved in this project than to read and run the script right away.

 ### Step 0: Read in the data
 Assume the data have been downloaded into the current folder.
 If not, see `downloadData.R` on how to do this

 ```r
 path <- file.path("./", "UCI HAR Dataset")